-Everest View trek gives you the possibility to satisfy a desire of seeing the very brilliant view of Everest and a close study Sherpa way of living.
-Everest view trekking is appropriate for amateur’s trekkers who have a short time to spend and unique preference to see the world’s highest mountain.
-The trek to the Base camp of the Everest has emerged as one of the most popular trekking routes in Nepal.
+Everest View Trek gives you the possibility to satisfy a desire to see the very brilliant view of Everest and a close study of Sherpa’s way of living.
+Everest view trekking is appropriate for amateur trekkers who have a short time to spend and unique preference to see the world’s highest mountain.
+Therefore the trek to the Base camp of Everest has emerged as one of the most popular trekking routes in Nepal.

-This trekking will no longer take you to the Base Camp of Everest, however, will provide you the possibility to revel in the ongoing tradition of Sherpa people and the glimpse of the strong Everest.
+This trekking will no longer take you to the Base Camp of Everest. however, it will provide you the possibility to revel in the ongoing tradition of Sherpa people and the glimpse of the active Everest.
 After having a remarkable flight to Lukla, you will input to the Solukhumbu region.
 Solukhumbu region is well-known for its proximity to the area’s highest mountain and its Sherpa villages and monasteries.
 The Everest view trek keeps through the lush plant life of Sagarmatha National Park.
-Which falls underneath the natural world heritage site of Nepal declared by UNESCO, with pine forests, rhododendron and an abundance of wildlife to Namche Bazaar (3440m).
+Which falls underneath the natural world heritage site of Nepal declared by UNESCO, with pine forests, rhododendron, and an abundance of wildlife to Namche Bazaar (3440m).

-Drationu: 11 Days from arrival to departure in Nepal.
+Duration: 8 Days from arrival to departure in Nepal.

 Trek Grade: Moderate

 Best Travel Time: February to Mid June, September – November are the best seasons.
-Dec & January are Winter and cold can be snow on the trail, July & August are rainy time, trekking can be done but visibility can be poor due to rain and Lukla Flight may get canceled.
+Dec & January are Winter and cold can be snow on the trail, July & August are rainy time, trekking can be done, but visibility can be poor due to rain and Lukla Flight may get canceled.

-Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 12 people.
+Departure Dates: We can offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 2 to 16 people.

 Equipment Rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-Transportation: Car/Van in Kathmandu, Flight to Lukla.
+Transportation: Flight to Lukla.

 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
 Where you will have your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
-You will have a meeting with your trekking guide and discuss the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have the same discussion in the next day morning after your breakfast.
+You will have a meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
+If you arrive at night, we will have the same discussion in the next day morning after breakfast.

 From Phakding the trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
 Beginning with a slight climb to Jhorsalle, the trail passes waterfalls and other culturally and naturally occurring items of interest.
-Villages are interspersed with magnificent forests of Rhododendron, Magnolia, and fir.
-Along the way to you will be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
+Villages are with magnificent forests of Rhododendron, Magnolia, and fir.
+Along the way to you will be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m), and Nuptse (7879 m).
 The trail climbs through the forests and bridges until we reach the confluence of the Dudh Koshi and Bhote Koshi rivers.
 After a final steep ascent of about two hours, we get first sight fist of at Mt.
 Everest, peering over the Lhotse-Nuptse ridge.
 A steep climb up to the beautiful village of Namche Bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.

 Not satisfied with this itinerary?
 Cutomize Now

-Hotel in City, lodge in Trek.
+Tea house/ lodge in Trek.